r3d91ll/HADES-PathRAG/src/isne/isne_trainer_readme.md

 1. **Node Features**: Document chunk embeddings from ModernBERT
 2. **Edge Construction**: Relationships between chunks based on:
-   - Sequential proximity within documents
+   - Sequential proximity within documents (chunks that follow each other)
+   - Directory structure relationships (documents in the same folder)
    - Semantic similarity between chunks
    - Explicit relationships like citations or references